beginning of content

 When should I see my doctor?

-If you or someone you know is in immediate danger of suicide, call triple zero (000) and ask for an ambulance.
-Don’t leave the person alone until help arrives.
+If you or someone you know, is having suicidal thoughts and is in immediate danger, call triple zero (000) and ask for an ambulance.
+For help and support, call Lifeline on 13 11 14.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.